stephendade/Rpanion-server/README.md

 npm run dev
 ```

+It is important to *only* use ``npm run dev`` during development, as it will skip
+the user login and authentication checks.

 At this point, the website will be active at ``http://<ip of device>:3000``

 ## Default username and password